Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.28 State in React - Declarative vs. Imperative Programming/README.md

 In code, we would track a variable, such as temperature, and define how the user interface changes depending on different values of that variable.

 For example, consider a simple to-do list application with an App component containing a ListItem component that hosts a single paragraph of text.
 We want the text to have a line-through style when the list item is clicked.
 We can achieve this by introducing a state variable called `isDone`, initially set to false.
 When the user clicks the to-do list item, we switch `isDone` from false to true, and the paragraph element updates its appearance to reflect this change by applying strikethrough styling.

+## Example in CodeSandbox

+Here is a simple App component with a single paragraph element displaying the text "Buy milk."
+We can use conditional rendering with a variable `isDone` set to false to change the appearance of the component.
+Inside the `<p>` element, we add a `style` property set to a JavaScript object with the key `textDecoration` and the value `line-through`.
+This styling creates a line-through effect on the text.

+However, we do not want the line-through to always be present.
+Instead, we want it to appear only when `isDone` is true.
+To simplify the code, we extract the styling object into a constant named `strikeThrough`.

+We apply the `strikeThrough` style conditionally using a ternary operator inside the JSX curly braces.
+If `isDone` is true, the strikethrough style is applied; otherwise, no style is applied (null).
+When `isDone` is false, the text appears normal; when it switches to true, the strikethrough styling updates the user interface accordingly.

+This approach exemplifies **Declarative Programming**.
+We declare how the user interface should look under different conditions based on the state, rather than manually manipulating the DOM.